-The Facility Agreement contains a financial covenant that requires the Company's cash and cash equivalents, which include available borrowings under the Loan Arrangement, on the last day of each fiscal quarter to not be less than \$25.0 million.
+The Facility Agreement contains a financial covenant that requires the Company's cash and cash equivalents, which include available borrowings under The Mann Group Loan Arrangement, on the last day of each fiscal quarter to not be less than \$25.0 million.
 The Company will need to raise additional capital to support its current operating plans.
-Due to the uncertainties related to maintaining
+Due to the uncertainties related to maintaining sufficient resources to comply with the aforementioned covenant, the 2019 notes and Tranche B notes have been classified as current liabilities in the accompanying condensed consolidated balance sheet as of September 30, 2016.
+In the event of non-compliance, Deerfield may declare all or any portion of the 2019 notes and/or Tranche B notes to be immediately due and payable.